 For what seems like forever now, I’ve been searching for a good moisturiser and I think this might just be it!

-Because I have oily skin, I don’t want my moisturiser to be too heavy or creamy, which could make my skin even oilier.
+Because I have oily skin, I don’t want my moisturiser to be too heavy or creamy.
 On the flip side, I’ve used light moisturisers in the past which have been so light that I’ve not really found them moisturising.

 5. Matte Revolution in Pillow Talk

-Before receiving this lipstick, I already wanted to try it out because I’d seen it in stores in the past and the colour appealed to me.
+Before receiving the Matte Revolution Pillow Talk lipstick, I already wanted to try it out because it’s a global best-seller and the gorgeous nude pink shade appealed to me.

 It’s a yes from me.